canarytail/client/README.md

 # CanaryTail CLI
 > CanaryTail CLI is a simple proof-of-concept implementation of the [CanaryTail standard](https://github.com/canarytail/standard)

+## How to use

+This assumes you have already downloaded or built the binary for canarytail.
+If you haven't, skip to [Installation](#installation).

+### Init

+Canarytail requires a place to store keys and the history of the canaries you generate or verify.
+Define this place automatically by initializing.

+`./canarytail init`

+### Create a signing key

+Canaries need to be signed by their author and associated with a specific website or project name, so you must tell canarytail the domain name of the website, or if you don't have publishing access to the domain's root folder (e.g. mydomain.com/canary.json), you can tell canarytail the name of the asset the canary is for instead.

+`./canarytail key new mydomain.com`
+`./canarytail key new myyoutubeaccount`

+### Your first canary

+Canaries are created by first establishing the current claims of the canary.
+The default is to start off with the assumption that there have been no requests, demands, or compromises of any kind.
+By generating a new canary without specifying differently, your canary will be signed to announce that none of those events have taken place.

+Because canaries work by simply alerting others of *changes* in their state via absence of claims, if any of those events have *already* taken place or are common and regular occurances, you should mark sure the first canary specifies this to avoid unnecessarily tripping the canary later which might confuse your followers.
+If you never claim in your canary that you *haven't* receive warrants, then whenever you do receive them you will not need to trip the canary as nothing has actually changed.

+### Generating the canary

+You can generate the canary by using the following:

+`./canarytail canary new mydomain.com`
+`./canarytail canary new myyoutubeaccount`

+This would generate a new canary for mydomain.com where you are choosing *not* to claim never having received a warrant.

+`./canarytail canary new mydomain.com --WAR`

 ## Installation

 The steps below allow you to compile from the source code.
 If you prefer using an already pre-compiled binary, see the [releases](https://github.com/canarytail/client/releases) page.